Skip to content

 • For each destination topic, create a ProducerConfig

-• Attach schema configuration if defined for that topic
+• Let the runtime attach schema configuration from config.core.schemas when a schema is defined for that topic

 • Specify partitions and reliability settings